Nishthavan/CSCI-596-Final-Project/README.md

 ## 🎮🌦️ Applications
 - The algorithm balances physical accuracy and computational efficiency without requiring extremely fine grids or tiny time steps.
-- Entertainment/Games: It is suitable for real-time applications like games to produce visually convincing fluid-like effects, such as swirling smoke or flowing water.
+- **Entertainment/Games**: It is suitable for real-time applications like games to produce visually convincing fluid-like effects, such as swirling smoke or flowing water.
-- Healthcare: It can be used for blood flow analysis and drug delivery simulation in healthcare animations.
+- **Healthcare**: It can be used for blood flow analysis and drug delivery simulation in healthcare animations.
-- Weather: It can be used in climate modeling and weather forecasting animations.
+- **Weather**: It can be used in climate modeling and weather forecasting animations.

 ## 🎬🎬 Demo
 You can experience the live demo here.